Policies and Procedures to Detect and Prevent Insider Trading

 What information is non-public?

 Information is non-public until it has been effectively communicated to the market place.
-For example, information found in a report filed with the SEC, or appearing in Dow Jones, Reuters, The Wall Street Journal, on Bloomberg or in other publications of general circulation ordinarily would be considered public.
+For example, information found in a report filed with the U.S. Securities and Exchange Commission (the “SEC”), or appearing in Dow Jones, Reuters, The Wall Street Journal, on Bloomberg or in other publications of general circulation ordinarily would be considered public.
 In addition, in certain circumstances, information disseminated to certain segments of the investment community may be deemed “public”, for example, research communicated through institutional information dissemination services such as First Call.
 (However, the fact that research has been disseminated through such a service does not automatically mean that it is public.)
 Remember, it takes time for information to become public.
 The amount of time since the information was first disseminated ordinarily is a factor regarding whether the information is considered “public”.

 PENALTIES FOR INSIDER TRADING